 Steel buildings are durable, long-lasting, and much cheaper than some other materials that are often considered for commercial construction.
 Nonetheless, some other materials can be used for the construction of your warehouse.
 One of the first steps in understanding your future warehouse construction cost is knowing what type of materials you’d like to use.

-There are some benefits to the different materials that can be used for building a warehouse.
+There are some benefits to the different materials that can be used for warehouse construction cost.
 For example, insulated concrete lasts forever (or at least a long time) and offers insulation.

 Here are some of the options you can choose from and the rough average cost per square foot.